 The Kilted Chef, Alain Boose, in conjunction with Parks Canada at Kejimkujik National Seaside Park, recently hosted Savour the Seaside.
 The hero of the lunchtime event was a Nova Scotia seafood boil-up featuring fresh seafood caught off the coast of Nova Scotia.

 The two-hour drive to Keji Seaside was uneventful, and we arrived well in time for the kick-off of the cooking workshop beginning at 11 am.
 Initially, lunch was to be cooked and served on the beach.
 However, the weather gods did not cooperate.
 We have a saying in Nova Scotia – wait a minute and the weather will change.
 However, all was not lost.
 We still got to experience the great outdoors on an open gazebo a little way from the beach.
-Our relocation did not detract one bit from our delicious lunch, prepared outdoors will all of the diners taking part in the preparation.
+Our relocation did not detract one bit from our delicious lunch, prepared outdoors with all of the diners taking part in the preparation.
+Be sure to book your rental car in advance online.

 The broth of our boil-up featured green soft-shelled crabs, known to be both invasive and cannibalistic.
 Doesn’t that sound a little scary!
 For the past number of years, Parks Canada and the federal Department of Fisheries have been working to bring these crabs from the ocean to the table.
 Before putting them into the pot, we got to see the crabs up close and personal.